Aircloak/aircloak/cloak/docs/attacks.md

 The chaff conditions can either all be added to the same query, or added one at a time to multiple pairs, and then summing the results across the first queries of each pair and separately the second queries.

+Chaff using negative conditions is normally prevented by disallowing negative conditions for rare values (those not found in the shadow table).
+The attack is prevented for chaff conditions using ranges by not including the static noise layer for ranges.

 ### Range creep with averaging

 One way to do a difference attack is to grow a range (`BETWEEN`) so that one additional user is included in the modified range.
 The noise layers associated with the range defeat a simple version of this attack that uses two queries.
 However, if an attacker could incrementally modify a range so that each change does not change the underlying answer, then the different noise values could be averaged.
 If the attacker averaged away the noise in this fashion for both the smaller and larger ranges, then the noise could no longer defend against the attack.